globe-and-citizen/cnc-portal/README.md

 - **VITE_APP_BLOCK_EXPLORER_URL**: The URL for viewing transactions on the network the app uses.
 Example: `VITE_APP_BLOCK_EXPLORER_URL=https://optimistic.etherscan.io/`.
 This variable is optional.
 - **VITE_VOTING_IMPL_ADDRESS**: The address to which the voting contract is deployed to.
 This is essential for drafting/interacting with proposals.

+#### App end to end testing

+1. Go to `/app` folder by doing `cd app`
+2. Run `npm run test:build:cache` to build cache.
+This allows you to skip the wallet installation and setup steps, which can be quite time-consuming.
+3. Run `npm run test` to run the tests
+4. Or run `npm run test:headless` to run tests in headless mode

 ## Running the application

 ### 1- Run docker containers